 First the marinade: To a small food processor add the ginger, garlic, chillies, five spice and sugar.
 Blitz until it is chopped well.
 Add the rice wine and soy sauce, blitz briefly to combine.
 Place the pork in an airtight container or a zip loock bag, pour over the marinade, marinate for at least one hour or for up to one day.
 I usually marinate it for 2 hours.
 Place in the refrigerator, turn the meat over every now and then.
 Remember to take the meat out of the refrigerator an hour before cooking, so the meat isn't too cold when I put it on the barbecue.

 For the salad: Cook the beans in boiling water for 3 minutes.
 Drain, allow to cool in colander.

 Shred the cos lettuce into 2cm wide strips, wash well, drain away the water.
 Place in a large mixing bowl.

-Add a teaspoon of rice bran oil to a small frying pan, over medium heat.
+Add the rice bran oil to a small frying pan, over medium heat.
 Add the eschalots and sauté until golden in colour.
 Remove from heat, allow to cool in a small bowl.